Independent Reading Projects

 With the approval of the associate director and an appropriate member of the faculty, qualified students may undertake an Independent Reading Project (IRP), to be carried out during the academic year and brought to completion, in consultation with a Bread Loaf faculty member, the following summer.

 The IRP serves as the equivalent of a one-unit Bread Loaf course and involves comparable reading, research, and writing; the project culminates in a 30-35 page essay or portfolio, submitted in early April of the research year.

 Students build the IRP from work done in a Bread Loaf course in which they have received an A- or higher, or they may draw on professional field work done in conjunction with the Bread Loaf Teacher Network; proposals are due at the end of the summer session before the research year.
 IRPs may be taken as part of the M.A. and M.Litt. degree and may fulfill group or field requirements.
-A tuition fee of $2,335 is charged for each reading project.
+A tuition fee of $2,503 is charged for each reading project in summer 2014.

 Independent Summer Reading Projects